copernicus-mogley/zkav.club/opportunities/README.md

 Two important notes:

-* Recording Station crew is volunteer-only (that service is intentionally community-run).
+* Recording Station crew is volunteer-only.
 Details in [Volunteer](#volunteer-recording-station-crew).

 * Coordinator roles (see [below](#coordinator-roles)) are paid monthly.

 **Skill networks**

-If you want to help outside the open roles, join one of our skill networks (transcription, event production, post-production, and more).
+If you want to help outside the open roles, join a skill network (transcription, event production, post-production, and more).
 Start with [Gigs (skill networks)](#gigs-skill-networks), then follow the steps in [Get involved](#get-involved).

-* When work shows up, we reach out with what it is, when it’s due, and what it pays (you’ll always see what it pays before accepting).

-* If you’re available, you take the gig.
+When work shows up, we share what it is, when it’s due, and what it pays.
+If you’re available, you take it.
 If not, no stress.

 We keep scopes clear: what it is, what "done" means, and what it pays.
 See [What we care about](#what-we-care-about).